The Table Preferences is where you set up how the table will appear including the fields that will be available in the grid and details pane.

 Main Table Preferences

-The main preferences allow you to set the table caption, caption fields and its role.
+The main preferences allow you to set the table caption, caption fields, and role.

 - Caption: The Display name of the table as seen in the menu and other places.